Skip to content

 Troubleshooting

-A good way to troubleshoot transcoding issues is to increase the log level and examine the entire FFmpeg command and its output.
-To enable debug mode, set PHOTOPRISM_DEBUG to "true" in the environment: section of the photoprism service (or use the --debug flag when running the photoprism command directly):
+A good way to troubleshoot configuration issues is to increase the log level.
+To enable trace log mode, set PHOTOPRISM_LOG_LEVEL to "trace" in the environment: section of the photoprism service (or use the --trace flag when running the photoprism command directly):

 services: